Contents

 - May Help with Reducing the risk of cardiovascular disease

-- And also may Help with Treating and healing chronic wounds
+- And also helps with Treating and healing chronic wounds

 How about a Pumpkin Spice Snickerdoodle Cookie